Skip to content

 1. Calculate your monthly take-home pay

 If you are paid biweekly, multiply your per-paycheck amount by 2.
-If you have irregular income (freelancing, tips, side hustle), use your lowest expected monthly income as the baseline.
+If you have irregular income, use your lowest expected monthly income as the baseline.
 Budget conservatively.

 2. List your fixed expenses first